keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 The `KeptnAppContext`  provides two important capabilities for multi-stage delivery:

-* Define tasks and evaluations that run before or after the applicationdeployment
-* Add metadata and links to traces for a specific application.
+-Define tasks and evaluations that run before or after the applicationdeployment -Add metadata and links to traces for a specific application.
 This enables you to enrich your traces with additional information that you can use to understand and analyze the performance of your applications